 It belongs to the family of drugs called proton pump inhibitors, commonly used to treat stomach ulcer problems.

-Intestinal ulcers and reflux esophagitis by reducing the amount of acid produced by the stomach.
+Intestinal ulcers and reflux esophagitis reduce the amount of acid produced by the stomach.

-Pantoprazole should not be used at the same time with antibiotics because they could spread the stomach ulcer and cause the appearance of the bacterium Helicobacter pylori.
+Pantoprazole should not be used simultaneously with antibiotics because they could spread the stomach ulcer and cause the appearance of the bacterium Helicobacter pylori.
 The same for people who take nonsteroidal anti-inflammatory drugs or NSAIDs that irritate their stomachs.

-This medical product is available under several different brands or presentations, or both.
-A brand that is not specified could be a misleading advertising, the same thing has been approved against all conditions related to heartburn, gastritis and others.
+This medical product is available under several different brands or presentations.
+A not-specified brand could be misleading advertising; the same thing has been approved against all conditions related to heartburn, gastritis, and others.

 If you have not yet talked to your doctor about the medication or if you have questions about why you are taking this medication, review it and see a specialist.
 Do not stop taking this medication without first consulting your doctor.

 Do not give this medicine to anyone, not even someone who has the same symptoms you have.
 This could medically harm people because they were not previously prescribed.

 Presentations of the medicine

 Each yellow, oval, biconvex tablet with the inscription “P20” on one side contains 20 mg of pantoprazole (22.6 mg of pantoprazole sodium sesquihydrate).

 Inactive ingredients: calcium stearate, crospovidone, ferric oxide, mannitol, hydroxypropylmethylcellulose, ethyl acrylate copolymer, methacrylic acids, polysorbate 80, povidone, propylene glycol, sodium carbonate anhydrous, sodium lauryl sulfate, titanium dioxide, and citrate triethyl.